ShockYoungCHN/6.824-23Summer/src/raft/problems.md

 $snapshot_2 = snapshot_1[Index-lastIncludeIndex:]$, `index` is the parameter passed in `Snapshot` func, means the entry from 0 to Index(inclusive) on the original log should be included in the snapshot.

+Then, the tricky thing is to decide how to change the code to fit the log with snapshot.
+Generally, my strategy is to change the code as little as possible, I decide to just change how we access the log, and how we update the log.
+Another reason is that different raft nodes may take snapshot at different time, namely the log are trimmed at different log index.
+If we send the real index to follower, then follower will get confused, because the log on leader is different from follower.

+Let's consider it line by line.
+1. Vote process: seems no change.
+2. Log replication: How does leader broadcast AppendEntries RPC to followers, and how should follower respond.
+3. Heartbeat: care about commitIndex, it is the index on the original log, and should be changed.

+Potential deadlock:
+in commit `5617c70`, snapshot will be taken when there are too many logs committed instinctively.
+This happens after you send a applyMsg to the state machine.
+Then test code will call snapshot(), which also requires lock.
+However, while sending applyMsg, the raft is already locked.
+Thus deadlock happens.

+I need to make a few changes, but due to the reason that my applyLog function is not well-designed (it will only be called after leader or follower update commitIndex) and releasing lock makes my code look ugly.
+I finally decide to set another goroutine to run applyLog.

 At very beginning, I have some misunderstanding about snapshot.
 I thought I have to store the snapshot inside raft leader.
 Well actually, the snapshot is stored in state machine.